Business as Usual (Men at Work album)

 In October 2010, Business as Usual was listed in the book 100 Best Australian Albums.

+The Australian version had a black and white cover design.
+Some overseas releases had a similar design, but in a black and yellow colour scheme.

 Background

 By early 1981, Australian new wave group Men at Work consisted of Greg Ham on flute, saxophone, keyboards and vocals; Colin Hay on vocals and guitar; John Rees on bass guitar; Jerry Speiser on drums and backing vocals; and Ron Strykert on lead guitar and vocals.
 Hay was the group's main songwriter both on his own, with Strykert, or with other bandmates.
 The group signed with the Australian branch of Columbia Records, which issued their second single, "Who Can It Be Now?", in June that year.
 As record producer they used United States-born Peter McIan (Franne Golde, Serious Young Insects).
 The track was one written by Hay alone, and, in August, it peaked at No. 2 on the Australian Kent Music Report Singles Chart.

 The group had already returned to the studio to continue working with McIan, who produced their debut album, Business as Usual, which included the earlier single.
 The second single from the album, "Down Under", was released in November and was a reworked version of the B-side to their debut single, "Keypunch Operator", from the previous year.
 "Down Under" was co-written by Hay and Strykert, and became the group's first number-one hit in December – which stayed at the top for six weeks.
 The album was released on 9 November 1981, it entered the top 50 on the Australian Kent Music Report Albums Chart in December peaking at No. 1 for nine weeks and appearing in the top 50 for 118 weeks.

 The non-album B-side, the jam-oriented instrumental "Anyone for Tennis", was omitted from the 2003 remaster of Business as Usual (which contained both the other non-album B-sides from this era).
 It appears only on the B-side to "Who Can it Be Now?".